Aszeal/Election_Analysis-/README.md

 ![Election Analysis](https://github.com/Aszeal/Election_Analysis-/blob/main/Resources%20Election%20Analysis/Election%20Analysis%20text.png)

 ## Election Audit Summary
-### The script is highly versitle and can be retro-fitted to meet various need of any election.
+### The script is highly versitle and can be retro-fitted to meet the various needs of any election.

  - For example,  we can modify the script to be used to track the "smallest county" votes by changing the script to look like the following:
     ```